cronvel/terminal-kit/doc/high-level.md

 	* previousPageHint `string` (default: ' « ') string indicator for a previous page
 	* style `function` the style of unselected items, default to the current `term`
 	* selectedStyle `function` the style of the selected item, default to `term.dim.blue.bgGreen`
+	* keyBindings `Object` overide default key bindings, object's keys are Terminal-kit key names, the value is the action (string)
 	* exitOnUnexpectedKey `boolean` if an unexpected key is pressed, it exits, calling the callback with undefined values
 * callback( error , response ), where:
 	* error `mixed` truthy if an underlying error occurs